sal-ram/SpaceX-hypercasual-game/README.md

 # SpaceX-hypercasual-game
 SpaceX is a hypercasual game for android.

+I mastered
+- NavMesh (AI for bots)
+- Unity Ads (ads)
-I mastered NavMesh (AI for bots), Unity Ads (ads), Saving Player's data with JSON.
+- Saving Player's data with JSON.